payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/jms-notifier.md

 ## Requirements

+To use JMS as a notification target, you will need the following:

 1. **A JMS broker**<br />_Payara Server ships with embedded OpenMQ_
 2. **Payara Server Full edition**<br />_The Web edition does not come with native JMS capabilities_

+If you are using Payara Server _Full_ edition, the easiest way to configure the JMS notifier is to use the embedded OpenMQ broker, as described here.

 ## Configuration

+Configuration requires a few steps.
+At a high level, this means:
+* Create a target JMS queue to received notifications (if none exists)
+* Configure the JMS notifier to use the queue configured

 1. Create a new JMS queue to receive the notification messages from the notifier:
   ![](/assets/edit-jms-destination.png)